[ Switch to styled version → ]

 ZeroTier creates virtual Ethernet segments (L2).
 Any device can join a network by ID and get an IP.
 Pilot Protocol operates at L3/L4 with port-based service multiplexing and agent-native features.

-The key difference is the level of abstraction.
-ZeroTier emulates Ethernet, providing a flat network on which other services are built.
-Pilot Protocol provides a complete agent networking stack, including addressing, transport, discovery, trust, and application-layer services.
+Key difference: ZeroTier emulates Ethernet - it gives you a flat network and you build everything else on top.
+Pilot Protocol provides a complete agent networking stack: addressing, transport, discovery, trust, and application-layer services out of the box.

 vs Nebula